appsemble/appsemble/packages/studio/pages/docs/reference/action/introduction.md

 proceeding with a `link` action.

 Actions will copy their data before being executed onto the `context.history` stack.
-This allows you to retrieve this data in a later action by for example using `remapAfter` with the `prior`, `assign.prior` or `omit.prior` remappers.
+This allows you to retrieve this data in a later action by for example using `remapAfter` with the `history`, `assign.history` or `omit.history` remappers.
 This is especially useful when you need to do multiple `request` actions after another.

 Below is an overview of each action that Appsemble supports.
 Depending on the type of action,